teckyio/PMA-entry-test/README.md

 A [Postman](https://www.getpostman.com/) file is also attached for clarification.

 ### Technology
 The implemented should be done by NodeJS.
-It does matter which framework you make use of.
+It does not matter which framework you make use of.

 ### Submission